SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 # Exercise 2 - Basic UI5 Configuration and View Creation

-In this exercise, you will add content to your application.
+In this exercise you'll add some content to your application.
 A new UI5 view showing multiple sensors will be the first part of your app.

 ## Exercise 2.1 - Switch to SAP Fiori 3

-SAP Fiori 3 is SAP’s new target design system, which evolves the SAP Fiori design for all SAP products to fully support the Intelligent Suite, running on any device.
-Its succeed SAP Fiori 2.0.
-Per default the SAP Business Application Studio generates the UI5 project based on SAP Fiori 2.0.
+SAP Fiori 3 is SAP’s new target design system.
+It evolves the SAP Fiori design for all SAP products to fully support the Intelligent Suite, running on any device.
+SAP Business Application Studio by default generates UI5 projects based on SAP Fiori 2.0.
 In your UI5 application the SAP Fiori version is controlled by the UI5 theme.
 The configuration of the UI5 theme is done in `SensorManager/webapp/index.html`.
-If you wanna stick with SAP Fiori 2.0 continue with [Exercise 2.2 - Create Sensors.view.xml](#exercise-22---create-sensorsviewxml).
+In case you'd like to stick with SAP Fiori 2.0, continue with [Exercise 2.2 - Create Sensors.view.xml](#exercise-22---create-sensorsviewxml).

 1. Open `SensorManager/webapp/index.html`.